-My name is Danny Davis & I am riding my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.
+My name is Danny Davis & I am rode my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.

 I started this ride on May 1st from Santa Monica Pier & have ridden 1580 miles of the route so far.
 I rode an average of 54.4 miles a day with an average speed of 8-9 MPH Daily.
 I stopped in Glenwood Iowa, the start town of RAGBRAI 2024 which starts on July 21.
 I will return to Glenwood for RAGBRAI & the second half of my crossing.
 The ride has been absolutely amazing so far & everyone has been very helpful with directions, camping spots, food suggestions & where to get the best ice cream in town!
 I have crossed California, Arizona & New Mexico.
 Denver Colorado through Nebraska & then to Glenwood Iowa, starting town for RAGBRAI 2024.
 I will be headed back to Glenwood on July 20 for the start of RAGBRAI & ride through Iowa with all the other 30000 crazy cyclists!
 Then its off to Illinois, Indiana, Ohio, Pennsylvania, Washington DC & finally to Ocean City Maryland for the end point of the ride.